fat-panda-club/tip-node/README.md

 Click on the “New Application” button.

-Give the application a name (something simple like your currency name or your-currency-name-audit) and click “Create”.
+Give the application a name (something simple like "currency-panda-audit") and click “Create”.
 Note down the numeric Client ID just below the application name.
 ```
 ![Client ID](https://pandabot.fatpanda.club/img/client.png)